 Robert Glasper has won 4 GRAMMY Awards (with 6 nominations) and an Emmy Award.
-The pianist and producer’s many projects include an acoustic jazz trio and numerous electric bands that explore fusions of jazz and hip hop, as well as two fresh new projects including August Greene and R+R=Now.
-In addition to touring Glasper keeps steady work flow as a Film Composer, Producer and Music Director across many platforms.
+The pianist and producer’s many projects include an acoustic jazz trio and numerous electric bands that explore fusions of jazz and hip hop, as well as two fresh new projects including August Greene and R+R=NOW.
+In addition to touring, Glasper keeps a steady work flow as a film composer, producer and music director across many platforms.

-Glasper has also drawn wide attention for his prominent role on Lamar’s acclaimed album To Pimp A Butterfly.
-He has written/performed on albums by Mac Miller, Anderson Paak, Banks, Big K.R.I.T., Bilal, Kendrick Lamar, Esperanza Spalding, Herie Hancock, Q-Tip and Talib Kweli.
-The song “Letter To The Free”, written with Common and Karriem Riggins, won an Emmy Award for Best Original Song in the Ava Duvernay documentary film “13th” (Netflix) at the 2017 Emmys.
+Glasper has also drawn wide attention for his prominent role on Kendrick Lamar’s acclaimed album To Pimp A Butterfly.
+He has written/performed on albums by Mac Miller, Anderson Paak, Banks, Big K.R.I.T., Bilal, Esperanza Spalding, Herbie Hancock, Q-Tip and Talib Kweli.
+The song “Letter To The Free”; written with Common and Karriem Riggins, won an Emmy Award for Best Original Song in the Ava Duvernay documentary film 13th (Netflix) at the 2017 Emmys.
 In January 2018, Glasper announced a new band that consists of himself, Common and Karriem Riggins, called August Greene; and a project called “R+R=Now” with himself, Christian Scott, Terrace Martin, Derrick Hodge, Taylor McFerrin, and Justin Tyson.